 All Boards make recruiting mistakes.
 They carefully vet and enthusiastically elect a new Board member.
 They hold an orientation, provide information about the organization’s programs, set meeting dates a year in advance, and yet the new member doesn’t meet expectations.
 They don’t show up to meetings, they skip fundraising events, they avoid committee work, and take up valuable space on the Board.

-One tool to set expectations early on is the Board member contract (sometimes referred to as a “memorandum of understanding”).
-A Board member contract is a written agreement setting forth the organization’s expectations for Board members.
-While they are not intended to serve as legally enforceable contracts, Board contracts or MOUs help to set clear expectations.
-In extreme cases, they can help serve as a basis for removal of chronically under-performing Board members.
+To set expectations early on, we recommend using board member contracts (sometimes referred to as a memorandum of understanding).
+Typically, board member contracts are written agreements setting forth the organization’s expectations for board members.
+While they are not intended to serve as legally enforceable contracts, board member contracts or MOUs help to set clear expectations.
+In extreme cases, they can help serve as a basis for the removal of chronically under-performing Board members.

 - Attend at least X% of board meetings

 - Participate in all Board meetings and Board committee meetings using fair, independent judgment, and due care in conducting the business of the organization

 - Recuse yourself from any discussions or votes on matters that amount to a conflict of interest with the organization

 - Be loyal to the organization, always exercising Board powers in the primary interest of the organization, and not primarily for the interest of yourself or others

 - Avoid all political campaigns in the name of the organization